Bhakna/Env13_python_files/README.md

 # Tasks
 There are three tasks for this module.

-Task_1
+Task 1 :

-You will be given a csv data file.
+You will be given a csv file called "task_1_data.csv".
 Take the data from the file into your jupyter notebook.
 Use the data to plot a figure.
 Using the figure, guess which function the data represents.
 Use scipy to fit the data into your guess function.
+Provide the fitted parameters and calculate error.
 Comment whether your function truly represents the data provided to you.

-Task_2
+Task 2 :